Welcome to aturnofthekey

 In recognition of the above, please, try to be – Respectful of it’s People – if I have missed anything untoward please Contact me.

 Comments for On Site Publication – Related to the Site and it’s Contents – are for Recollections of Personal Experiences and or Perceptions.

 These add extra Personal Authenticity, hopefully bringing more Variety and Colour to the Site.
 They are very Welcome and much Appreciated.

-It’s also Good-to-Say-Hello, but for Longer-Chats and Personal-Conversations, Please – See the Contact Facilities
+It’s always Good-to-Say-Hello, but for Longer-Chats / Personal-Conversations, Please – See the Contact Facilities

 Back to Top of Page – Here